arun-sub/genomicsbench/README.md

 # GenomicsBench

-A benchmark suite for genomics
+A benchmark suite covering the major steps in short and long-read genome sequence analysis pipelines such as basecalling, sequence mapping, de-novo assembly, variant calling and polishing.

 ## Download